thekovic/doom64ultra/README.md

 Special thanks to my brothers for the help to the community in DoomWorld and Kaiser since he is the only one to see the progress of my work and helps me in several occasions.
 GEC Team Discord:  https://discord.gg/aEZD4Y7

+Immorpher's additional note!
+Whether obsessed or new to Doom 64, you're welcome on the Doom 64 discord: https://discord.gg/Ktxz8nz

 ## News
 * Features: SECURITY KEYS "locked from the original game, give all the keys available in the level"